mircea-ionescu78/DND-Program/README.md

 # DND-Program

-This program will allow the users to create DND characters and organise parties with a Game Master View.
+This program would allow the users to:

-Further updates:

-  In order to load the characters, the program would dynamically create arrays for each character details.

-  The program would have an UI created with tKinter.

-  There would be a mode to organise a party.
+  Create a character through the Character Creation tool See the stats of a character through the Game Master Viewer Organise a party through the Party Creation tool

+Installation:
+  In order to use the program, download the repository and unzip it.
+You will need to have Python 3.5 or later already installed on the machine.
+  After installing Python 3.5+ on a Windows machine, just run the run.bat to start the program.
+  Still working on a .sh file for Linux users.

+Checklist:
+  ☑️ Complete the Character Creation process.
+  ❌ Make the Party Creation tool.
+  ❌ Make the Game Master Viewer.